 However, I still haven’t found a cure for my travel bug…

-I’m an adventurer by heart with a zest for:
+As an adventurer by heart, I have a zest for:

-- visits to off beat destinations such as Zimbabwe, Iran, Tajikistan, Mongolia, Sudan
+- visits to offbeat destinations such as Georgia, Azerbaijan, Armenia, Zimbabwe, Iran, Iraq, Tajikistan, Uzbekistan, Kyrgyzstan, Mongolia, Sudan, Ethiopia, Bangladesh, Pakistan, Sierra Leone, Liberia, Ivory Coast etc.

 - history and culture